Cognitive Behaviour Therapy (CBT) For Kids | What Makes It The Right Therapy For Your Child

 - Group sessions: When a group of kids faces the same issue then the therapist works with them together.

-Example of CBT for Kids
+Example of Cognitive Behaviour Therapy for Kids

 Imagine a child has a negative self-image.
 He thinks that if something wrong is happening it is due to him.
 Here is how CBT will help the kid.